 The Oneidas played pickup teams from 1862-65 on Boston Common.
 In 1925, surviving members of the club dedicated a small stone monument on the Common that claims it never allowed a point.
 The inscription reads, “On this field the Oneida Football Club of Boston, the first organized football club in the United States, played against all comers from 1862 to 1865.
 The Oneida goal was never crossed.”

 Dartmouth College Green

 In 1867, Dartmouth had its own version of football, called Whole Division.
 Seniors and sophomores played juniors and freshman in chasing after a ball.
-Every student who was not physically incapacitated played the game.
+Every ambulatory student played the game.

 Nine years later, three Dartmouth students put up rugby-style goal posts on the campus green for football games.
-The Dartmouth administration didn't sanction the game and the goal posts were torn down by commencement.
-One of the three students, Lewis Parkhurst, later donated the money for Dartmouth's main administration building, Parkhurst Hall.
+The Dartmouth administration didn’t sanction the game and tore down the goal posts by commencement.
+One of the three students, Lewis Parkhurst, later donated the money for Dartmouth’s main administration building, Parkhurst Hall.
 The football team would later be called Big Green.

 Dartmouth played its first intercollegiate football game against Amherst College in 1881, by a touchdown.
 The score: 1-0.
-That auspicious start for Big Green was followed by a crushing 53-0 loss to Harvard in 1882 and an even worse loss to Yale in 1884 by a score of 113–0.
+That auspicious start for Big Green came before a crushing 53-0 loss to Harvard in 1882 and an even worse loss to Yale in 1884 by a score of 113–0.

 The team was founded in 1916 by Providence Journal staffers, a judge and a real estate developer.
 It soon became a regional powerhouse and was considered the best independent team in the country.
 The Steam Roller began playing NFL teams in 1924.
 It did so well against them the owners decided to join the NFL in 1925.
 In 1928 the Steam Roller won the NFL championship with the best winning percentage in the league.
 Each player got a gold watch.